By Duolingo

 Head to Head

-Superior gamification and habit-forming mechanics that drive significantly higher daily active usage
+Superior gamification loops and streak mechanics drive higher daily active usage

 Contenders